mmtracker/mongowatch/README.md

 Watches target mongo collection using mongo event log and executes certain handlers based on subscribed collection changes.

-## Limitations

-The watcher hangs when it receives an 'invalidate' event.
+# Self healing
-If the collection was renamed, dropped or recreated, the watcher will not be able to recover.
+If the collection was renamed, dropped or recreated, the event stream produces an 'invalidate' event for which the watcher is implemented to recover automatically from.

-Once the collection is recreated, make sure to reapply the collMod command to the collection to re-enable the event log.
+However make sure to reapply the collMod command options to the collection (if necessary).

-This package contains helper methods to do it (make sure you have the right permissions):
+This package contains helper methods to do it (make sure you have the right Mongo user permissions):

 #### For Mongo >= 6.0
 `collMod` `changeStreamPreAndPostImages`